This is for:System Administrator

-Moreover, to help you use the privilege system safely and efficiently, this page guides through the process of granting privileges to API keys or to other users of the Coveo Cloud administration console.
-Coveo encourages you to use this page as a reference until you are fully comfortable managing privileges.
+Moreover, to help you use the privilege system safely and efficiently, this page guides through the process of granting privileges to API keys or to other users of the Coveo Administration Console.
+Coveo encourages you to use this page as a reference until you’re fully comfortable managing privileges.

-To grant privileges to an existing group, you must have the privilege to edit this group (see Groups Domain).
+To grant privileges to an existing group, you must have the privilege to edit this group.
 To create a new group and grant it privileges in the process, you need the privilege to create groups.
-Moreover, for each privilege you want to grant, you also need to have the target access level yourself (see Confirm Your Options).
+Moreover, for each privilege you want to grant, you also need to have the target access level yourself.
+See Confirm your options for more information.

 Depending on your intention, the privilege grantee is either an API key or a group of users.
-For instance, if you want to grant an application the privilege to query your Coveo index, you should create an API key with the appropriate privileges for the application to use when communicating with Coveo Cloud (see Adding and Managing API Keys).
-Conversely, if you want to grant Coveo Cloud users certain privileges, you should opt for a group of one or more users.
+For example, if you want to grant an application the privilege to query your Coveo index, you should create an API key with the appropriate privileges for the application to use when communicating with Coveo.
+Conversely, if you want to grant Coveo users certain privileges, you should opt for a group of one or more users.